awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-dlm-lifecyclepolicy.md

 Specifies a lifecycle policy, which is used to automate operations on Amazon EBS resources\.

+The properties are required when you add a lifecycle policy and optional when you update a lifecycle policy\.

 ## Syntax<a name="aws-resource-dlm-lifecyclepolicy-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: